Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Both medications have significant side effect profiles, but they affect different body systems.
 Phentermine primarily causes cardiovascular and central nervous system effects, while semaglutide mainly affects the gastrointestinal system.
 Patient tolerance varies significantly based on individual sensitivity and underlying health conditions.

-Compounded semaglutide contains the same active ingredient as brand-name Wegovy and should provide equivalent effectiveness when properly prepared by licensed compounding pharmacies.
-However, compounded medications don't undergo the same FDA testing as brand-name drugs, so quality can vary between providers.
+Compounded semaglutide contains compounded formulations of the active ingredient as brand-name Wegovy and should provide equivalent effectiveness when properly prepared by licensed compounding pharmacies.
+But compounded medications don't undergo the same FDA testing as brand-name drugs, so quality can vary between providers.

 Phentermine is FDA-approved for short-term use, typically 12 weeks maximum, though some physicians prescribe it for longer periods with regular monitoring.
 Semaglutide has been studied for over two years in clinical trials and is designed for long-term use as a chronic weight management therapy.